The search for Nancy Guthrie is in its 10th day. Here are the key developments

 In an emotional video posted to Instagram on Wednesday evening, Savannah Guthrie – flanked by her siblings Annie and Camron – pleads for her mother to come home four days after her disappearance.
 “We need to know without a doubt that she’s alive and that you have her,” Guthrie said in response to the reports of ransom notes.
 “We want to hear from you and we are ready to listen.
 Please reach out to us.”

-There was a sudden increase in law enforcement activity Wednesday early evening as detectives performed a “follow-up” at Guthrie’s home, the sheriff’s office said.
-Fresh crime scene tape wrapped around the length of the house — and was taken down within a matter of hours.
+Law enforcement activity suddenly increases Wednesday early evening as detectives perform a “follow-up” at Guthrie’s home, the sheriff’s office says.
+Fresh crime scene tape wraps around the length of the house — and is taken down within a matter of hours.

 February 5